Published: October 1, 2023

 run_local("P")

-- Graceful handling of machine failures and preemption
+• Fault tolerance for handling machine failures and preemption

-- Efficient handling of large objects and numerical data
+• Optimized data handling for large objects and numerical computations

 @ray.remote